eric-plus-plus/SoRo-19-20/Autonomous/gps/README.md

 ## Update 10/29/19

-Added a cmake to this directory that can be linked with the library "gps" in another directory's cmake.
+Added a cmake to this directory that creates the library "gps" which can be linked in another directory's cmake.
 However, the variables in gps.h had to be externed for this to work.

 ## TCP example in C for libsbp